THE ROOTSTECH CONNECT 2021 WEBSITE

 - It has classes, handouts, vendor information in the Expo Hall,

-and more, and will be added to during the year.
+and more, and has been added to during the year.

 - You can watch anything without an account, but with a (free) RootsTech

 Connect 2021 account you get a My Playlist to help

 - In addition to family history the website is a major source of help for teachers and parents with information about history, customs, food, and traditions from many countries, since the theme was connecting with other people.

 - At the center of the top of the website is an icon for Website Tutorials which has several